geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 And you can try it.

 ##### **Chenyu** [[00:10:17](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=617)]
-Is that the case for LLAMA, like unjitted LLAMA?
+Is that the case for LLaMA, like unjitted LLaMA?

 ##### **Geohot** [[00:10:28](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=628)]
 It should be, yeah.